 What I’m Looking For:

-In these difficult economic times, I’m particularly on the lookout for the following kinds of books:
+I’m particularly on the lookout for the following kinds of books:

 - Books with a distinctive, special voice.
 (For some examples of books that I think have a great voice, click here.)

 - Books with a very unique, special, “I haven’t seen this before” premise that can be summed up in a sentence or two, but also doesn’t sound totally crazy.
 Try telling your book idea to someone who doesn’t know you – if, after you do, the person says, “Wow!” that’s the kind of thing I’m looking for.

 - Upmarket / literary suspense / thrillers.
 I’d love to find upmarket, literary psychological suspense stories – again something voice-driven, with a unique concept and really strong writing.

 - Escape stories that take us totally out of our world and into another.
 (But keep in mind that I don’t represent science fiction or fantasy.)